ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2017-10-12-Keeping-on-Track.markdown

 **Response by Paul Glaubitz**

  In addition to a calendar, teams I've mentored have used a to do / in progress / done board.
 It is a poster board with those three columns.
 Tasks are put on Post-It notes.
 Low priority tasks still go on the board in the Todo column, but may never move.
 When team members complete a task they initial and date the note.
 The notes will occasionally fall off.
-If it is initialed it goes back to done,.
-If someone is doing it to in progress, otherwise to do.
+If it is initialed it goes back to done.